Skip to main content

 Work backward from your EU arrival date and build a valid entry file first.
 If you are traveling from outside the EU, the entry document is the EU animal health certificate.
 The European pet passport is for travel between EU countries and is only issued to pet owners who are resident in the EU.

 Start with arrival, then work backward to the certificate appointment, rabies milestone, microchip check, and a buffer for delays or rule changes.
-Use these placeholders only after you verify your exact route and current official guidance:
+Treat these as live-rule checks for your exact route and current official guidance:

 This sequence is not flexible for EU entry planning: microchip -> rabies vaccination -> waiting period.
 That order matters because vaccine timing is tied to microchip marking or reading dates.
 If the sequence is wrong, your travel eligibility timeline can be invalidated.